 - Numerous contacts with website publishers are what will one day allow you to stop building links, because links will flow on their own.

 - Besides, bringing up your old guest blogging contacts will let you kick-start any of your new projects or get the word out for any of your business news.

 So here’s what I do:

-I keep a record of all my guest posts in our internal link-tracking tool – which is open for alpha testing now (you can use a regular spreadsheet for that) – and whenever I am writing a new guest post, I make sure to link to something I did previously (provided that makes sense).
+I keep a record of all my guest posts in our internal link-tracking tool and whenever I am writing a new guest post, I make sure to link to something I did previously (provided that makes sense).
 Since I usually blog on similar (or at least neighboring) topics, that’s fairly easy to do.